joshuahchapman/5mr-tools/README.md

 ### Adding eBird hotspots

-Slightly more involved but even cooler, you can also save eBird hotspots to your map:
+With just a few more steps, you can add the eBird hotspots from your circle to your map too:

 1. Download the list of hotspots from eBird.
 (This is done using the [eBird v1.1 APIs](https://confluence.cornell.edu/display/CLOISAPI/eBird-1.1-HotspotGeoReference), but you don't really need to know that.)
 Enter this URL in your web browser - you just need to replace the latitude and longitude values with those of the center of your circle first: `https://ebird.org/ws1.1/ref/hotspot/geo?lng=-97.7593878&lat=35.4823241&dist=8&fmt=csv`

 1. Open the downloaded .csv file and add a header row with column names.
 You can also remove extraneous columns - you only need the latitude, longitude, and location name.

-1. If you don't have the Google Earth Pro desktop app, [download and install it](https://www.google.com/earth/versions/#earth-pro).
-(It's free.)

-1. In Google Earth Pro, navigate to File -> Import..., and choose the .csv file generated in the previous step.

-1. Click "Finish."
-When asked if you want to use a style template, click "Yes," then "OK."

-1. Where it says "Set name field," choose the column from your file that contains the location name.
-(This step makes it so the points in your final map will have names.)
-Hit "OK," then "Save."

-1. Under "Places" in the left pane of Google Earth Pro, find the name of the file you just uploaded (probably "ebird_api_hotspots_something.csv").
-Right-click on it, and click "Save Place As...".
-Then just hit "Save" to download the .kml file.

 1. Go to the Google Map you created for your 5MR.
-Click "Add layer," then "Import," and upload the .kml file generated in the previous step.
-Your points should now be displayed on the map.
-You're done!
+Click "Add layer," then "Import," and upload the .csv file generated in the previous step.

+1. There are a couple prompts to map the columns in your file to fields needed by Google Maps.
+Follow the instructions and hit "Finish."
+The hotspots should all show up on your map!
+That's it!

 ## Tracking Your Sightings